Western Carolina Catamounts: Baseball

 Western Carolina University began baseball in 1928, however, records prior to 1951 are incomplete.
 The first head coach was C.C.
 Poindexter.

-On July 19, 2007, Bobby Moranda was officially introduced as the 10th different head baseball coach at Western Carolina.
+On July 19, 2007, Bobby Moranda was introduced as the 10th head coach for Western Carolina.
+He retired after the 2022 season.

 The baseball program has called Ronnie G. Childress Field/Hennon Stadium its home since 1978.
 Childress Field, built at an initial cost of $125,000, was dedicated April 26, 1978, and named in honor of the late Ronnie G. Childress, an avid supporter of WCU athletics and a special friend of the baseball program.
 In 1978, the baseball stadium was moved approximately 200 yards to the east from the former "Haywood Field".
 The Cats have won over 72 percent of their home games since then, with a 526–201 record in 30 seasons.
 Bill Haywood, head baseball coach from 1969 through 1981, and Mr. E.J.
 Whitmire, longtime supporter and benefactor from Franklin, were the driving forces behind the building of the facility.
 The baseball facility was officially renamed Ronnie G. Childress Field at Hennon Stadium in a dedication program on April 23, 1994.